ir-anthology/acl-anthology/README.md

 ### People

 The IR Anthology project has been initiated by the [Webis Group](https://webis.de/).
-Contributions from the the IR community and beyond are welcome.
+Contributions from the IR community and beyond are welcome.

 + Janek Bevendorff (Bauhaus-Universität Weimar)
 + Jan Philipp Bittner (Martin-Luther-Universität Halle-Wittenberg)